Filmmaking Production Process

 Make sure you fill out every line on your storyboards and if there is no dialogue or music in the scene, for example, mark n/a rather than leaving the line blank.
 If your students are doing this, make sure all students storyboard, whether each student does all nine or the storyboards are divided up amongst the group.
 Your role is Executive Producer and you will greenlight the storyboards before students go into production.
 Look for a clear three-act story, thoroughness, and varied shot styles.

 Shooting, Collecting, and Creating Media

-Editing, Exporting and Exhibition
+Editing, Exporting, and Exhibition

-Use this rubric to assess the filmmaking elements and digital storytelling process
+Tips for managing your media files and student release forms, and a rubric to assess the filmmaking elements and digital storytelling process.

 Tips for Implementing Filmmaking Projects in the Classroom

 Use this selection of youth-produced, teacher-produced, and professional films to inspire both you and your students with ideas for your own film projects in the classroom.

 Technical Skill Building, Writing, Self-Exploration

 Technical Skill Building, Collaboration, Storytelling

 This list is meant to guide you, though you will still need to decide what is best for you.
 There is no "blanket best" as everyone is working with different budgets and computer equipment.
 This equipment list is linked to sellers, but we suggest shopping around and exploring educational pricing discounts.
 Check out this Filmmaking Go Kit if you want everything to fit in one tidy, mobile case.
 (Total cost of the Go Kit including case is about $1200).